siddhartha-gadgil/DeptWeb/_posts/2023-12-28-mahesh-HBChair.md

 date: Dec.
 28, 2023
 ---

-Prof. Mahesh Kakde has been named “Homi Bhabha Chair” by the Tata Education and Development Trust.
+Prof. Mahesh Kakde has been appointed to a Homi Bhabha Chair, instituted by the Tata Education and Development Trust.